JerryMXB/LTR_Cascade/README.md

 - Analysis the running time of Gov2 experiment
 - Create an experiment on ClueWeb09B subset

+The LTR_Cascade package generates more than 400 features including gobal query/ doc features, unigram features and bigram features using 6 different ranking functions.

 My project forked form a reference implementation of the cascade ranking model in the SIGIR '17 paper "Efficient Cost-Aware Cascade Ranking for Multi-Stage Retrieval".